Hammerhead shark migration gives new hope for conservation

 He started his zoology degree in rainy Manchester, but now CJ Crooks is head of media at the world-renowned Sharklab in the Bahamas

 National Geographic - Sharks Have Social Networks, Learn From Friends

-The Miami Herald, Outdoors: Scientists studying why lemon sharks aren’t in South Florida this winter
+The Miami Herald, Outdoors: Scientists studying why lemon sharks are not in South Florida this winter